demisjohn/pyFIMM/README.md

 ###Contact

-Feel free to add issues/feature requests, or even better, Fork the `git` repository and submit your own updates (see this [how-to](http://kbroman.org/github_tutorial/pages/fork.html))!
+Feel free to add issues/feature requests, or even better, Fork the `git` repository and create your own updates, and merge back into this repo when yourr updates work (see this [how-to](http://kbroman.org/github_tutorial/pages/fork.html))!
+Help with updating for python 3.5 would be great.

 Jan.
 2016, Demis D. John